home-assistant/brands/README.md

   Has a lot of good quality images on file.

-A lot of brands (especially the larger ones) often offer a press kit on their (cooperate) website, that contains high quality images.
+A lot of brands (especially the larger ones) often offer a press kit on their (corporate) website, that contains high quality images.

 ## Trademark Legal Notices